cucumber/docs/content/docs/bdd/_index.md

 When we need to come back and maintain the system later, the automated examples will help us to understand what the system is currently doing, and to make changes safely without unintentionally breaking anything.

 This rapid, repeatable feedback reduces the burden of manual regression testing, freeing people up to do more interesting work, like exploratory testing.

-## Habitation

-Over time, as your living documenation and codebase grow together, a symbiotic relationship develops between them.
-The documentation reflects the behaviour of the code, giving the whole team confidence about exactly what the system does.
-The code reflects the documentation, with rapid feedback for the developers if the code's behaviour strays outside the boundary defined by the living documentation.

-This is where the investment of all that discovery, formulation and automation work pays off.
-The team are able to confidently and rapidly adapt the system --- and it's documentation --- to meet the business' evolving needs.

-This habitation stage will involve some maintenance effort.
-The documentation needs to reflect the team's shared understanding of the propblem domain, and that understanding is constantly evolving.
-Just like code [needs to be refactored to reflect the team's emerging understanding of the problem](https://www.youtube.com/watch?v=Jp5japiHAs4), so does your documentation, if you want it to remain living.

-# The benefits of BDD

 # Learn more